Septic Services in Joshua, TX

 Aerobic System Maintenance

-If you have an aerobic system, the Texas Commission on Environmental Quality (TCEQ) requires inspections every four months by a licensed maintenance provider.
+If you have an aerobic system, TCEQ requires inspections every four months by a licensed maintenance provider.
 These checks verify that the aerator, spray heads or drip lines, and chlorination system all function within spec.
 Annual maintenance contracts in the Joshua area run $260-$340.
 Johnson County tracks compliance, and if your contract lapses, the county can and does follow up.

 US 174 Corridor Growth